The Fool in Love & Relationships

 Is The Fool a good card for a new relationship?

-Yes — for what a new relationship actually is: a beginning.
+Yes, for what a new relationship actually is: a beginning.
 It says the spark is real, you're both stepping in without old baggage, and the openness is the point.
-What it can't certify is the ending.
-Treat it as a green light for chapter one, and let later readings — and, honestly, time — handle the rest.
+What it can't promise is the ending.
+Treat it as a green light for chapter one, and let later readings (and, honestly, time) handle the rest.

 What does The Fool mean for getting back with an ex?

 It leans toward "yes, if it's genuinely new."
-The Fool starts from scratch, so reconciliation under this card only works as a rebuilt relationship — new terms, new habits — not a resumed one.
-If you'd be walking back into the same dynamics, the fresh-start meaning isn't actually on offer.
+The Fool starts from scratch.
+Getting back together under this card only works as a rebuilt relationship (new terms, new habits), not a resumed one.
+If you'd be walking back into the same old patterns, the fresh-start meaning isn't actually on offer.
 See the full card meaning for how that beginning frame runs through every position.

 How do I stop reading The Fool as "this romance is a mistake"?